project-flotta/project-flotta.github.io/documentation/latest/dev/guide.md

 - *Kind*: E2E test running on each PR, can be found on `.github/workflows/kind.yaml`
-- *Go/build*: Build current code and checks that unittest are working
+- *Go/build*: Builds current code and checks that unit-test are working
-- *Go/Lint*: Check that code is correctlt linted
+- *Go/Lint*: Check that code is correctly linted
-- *Go/YamlLint*: Check that Yaml files are correctlt linted
+- *Go/YamlLint*: Checks that Yaml files are correctly linted
-- *Go/SecurityScanner*: Checks that the current code is staticly checked by [gosec](https://github.com/securego/gosec)
+- *Go/SecurityScanner*: Checks that the current code is statically checked by [gosec](https://github.com/securego/gosec)
-- *Go/Test Coverage*: Report the unit test code coverage, fails if went down.
+- *Go/Test Coverage*: Reports the unit test code coverage, fails if went down.

 ## Logging